Tumbi

 The tumbi or toombi (ਤੂੰਬੀ, pronunciation: tūmbī), also called a tumba or toomba, is a traditional musical instrument from the Punjab region of the northern Indian subcontinent.
 The high-pitched, single-string plucking instrument is associated with folk music of Punjab and presently very popular in Western Bhangra music.

 The tumbi was popularized in the modern era by the Punjabi folksinger Lal Chand Yamla Jatt (1914-1991).
-In the 1960s, 1970s, and 1980s many Punjabi singers adopted the tumbi, notably Kuldeep Manak, Mohammed Sadiq, Didar Sandhu, Amar Singh Chamkila, and Kartar Ramla.
-Other users include Punjabi Sufi singers such as Kanwar Grewal and Saeen Zahoor.
+In the 1960s, 1970s, and 1980s many Punjabi singers adopted the tumbi, notably Kuldeep Manak, Mohammed Sadiq, Didar Sandhu and Amar Singh Chamkila.
+Other users include Punjabi Sufi singers such as Saeen Zahoor.

 The instrument is made of a wooden stick mounted with a gourd shell resonator.
 A single metallic string passes across the resonator over a bridge and is tied to a tuning key at the end of the stick.
 Players strike the string with a continuous flick and retraction of the first finger to produce sound.